When you purchase something via one of our links, we may get a commission. Find out more.

 Tents are made from a variety of fabrics.
 Every single one has its own set of benefits and drawbacks.
 The following are some of the most popular tent materials:

-Polycotton Canvas – This is similar to cotton canvas only it isn’t 100 percent cotton.
+Polycotton Canvas – This is similar to the cotton canvas, only it isn’t 100 percent cotton.
 It’s made out of a variety of materials and is lighter than 100 percent cotton.

-Polyester – One of the most often used tent fabrics, and itis somewhat more durable than nylon.
+Polyester – One of the most often used tent fabrics, it is somewhat more durable than nylon.
 It’s also lightweight, and it’s generally used in conjunction with a waterproof treatment or coating.

 Nylon – Acrylic, silicone, or polyurethane are commonly used to coat nylon.
 Mostly used for tiny and inexpensive tents.
 It’s really light.